A regularity theory for random elliptic operators: Statement of the main results

-In view of Lemma~\ref{O} and Corollary~\ref{co}, it is of interest to control the size of the stationary random field $r_*(x)$.
-Note that it is almost surely finite just under the assumption of ergodicity, cf.\ the proof of Corollary~\ref{c}.
-To get more quantitative control, one needs to make more quantitative assumptions.
+In view of Theorem~\ref{O} and Corollaries~\ref{cor:Lip} and~\ref{cor:Lp}, it is clearly of interest to control the size of the stationary random field $r_*$, which is almost surely finite under mere ergodicity of the coefficients, cf.~the proof of Corollary~\ref{c}.
+In order to obtain a quantitative control, one needs to make quantitative assumptions.